maheshhase/MS_AI_Project/ChatBot/README.md

 2. Text Analytics services do not have custom question answering mode under preview mode for free version

 Further, artictecture design should be very simple so that gives prompt answer to user queries.
 I tried to manually review all chatbot answers related to article to avoid any wrong information.
 My entire project went through following phases :
-- `Data Phase`: This involved searching information which can answer queries related to renewable energy investment and yet brief enough to be less than 1MB.
+- `Data Phase`: This involved searching information which can answer queries related to renewable energy investment and yet brief enough to be less than 1MB for free version.
 I choose URL approach over document, so that any updated information will be available to our user.
 URL Link: [Renewable Energy Investment in Australia](http://https://www.rba.gov.au/publications/bulletin/2020/mar/renewable-energy-investment-in-australia.html "Renewable Energy Investment in Australia")